Will Wynn: Controversies and conviction

 Mayor Will Wynn apologized after he physically ejected a man who had crashed a party at Wynn's downtown condo building on March 17, 2006.
 The man claimed that after being told to leave by Wynn, the mayor followed him outside and proceeded to choke him.

-On November 11, 2007, Wynn was also involved in an incident where he yelled at a big rig truck that was blocking morning rush hour traffic on downtown Austin's 5th Street.
+On November 11, 2007, Wynn also became involved in an incident involving him yelling at a truck that had blocked morning rush-hour traffic on downtown Austin's 5th Street.
 The Mayor apologized and said he "spewed a fog of profanity".